supervisely-ecosystem/ilastik-demo/README.md

 ## Overview

 [ilastik](https://www.ilastik.org/) - the interactive learning and segmentation toolkit.
+(**ilastik** version used for app - **ilastik-1.4.0b14-Linux**)

-App uses ilastik machine learning algorithms to easily segment and classify your cells or other experimental data.
+App use ilastik machine learning algorithms to easily segment and classify your cells or other experimental data.
 Most operations are interactive, even on large datasets: you just draw the labels and immediately see the result.

-**ilastik** version used for app - **ilastik-1.4.0b14-Linux**

 No machine learning expertise required.

-When creating a new ilastik project you must select at least 2 target classes, all target classes must have bitmap shape.
+* When creating a new ilastik project you must select **at least 2 target classes**, all target classes must have **bitmap** shape.
 All predicted labels are tagged with `ilastik_prediction` tag.
+Tag will be created automatically on app launch.

+* When loading existing project all classes from saved project and `ilastik_prediction` tag will be added to the target project meta automatically.
+If you want to edit target classes, you will have to create new project via app with desired classes.

-**Buttons functionality**
+**App buttons functionality**

 **1. - train tab -**